Getting around Greece: Transportation Tips

 Scooter and motorcycle rental

 Small motor scooters with automatic transmission, known in Greek as mihanákia or papákia (little ducks), are good transport for all but the steepest terrain.
-They're available for rent on many islands and in a few of the popular mainland resorts for €12–18 per day.
+They’re available for rent on many islands and in a few of the popular mainland resorts at fairly modest prices.
 Prices can be bargained down out of peak season, or for a longer rental period.
 Only models of 80cc and above are powerful enough for two riders in mountainous areas, which includes most islands.

-True motorbikes (mihanés) with manual transmissions and safer tyres are less common than they ought to be.
-With the proper licence, bikes of 125cc and up are available in many resorts for around €20 per day.
-Quads are also increasingly offered – without doubt the most stupid-looking and impractical conveyance yet devised, and very unstable on turns – make sure helmets are supplied.
+True motorbikes (mihanés) with manual trans-missions and safer tyres are less common.
+With the proper licence, bikes of 125cc and up are available in many resorts.
+Quads are also increasingly offered – without doubt the most stupid-looking and impractical transport yet devised, and very unstable on turns – make sure helmets are supplied.

 Many rental outfits will offer you (an often ill-fitting) crash helmet (krános), and some will make you sign a waiver of liability if you refuse it.
-Helmet-wearing is required by law, with a €185 fine levied for failure to do so; on some smaller islands the rule is laxly enforced, on others random police roadblocks do a brisk commerce in citations, to foreigners and locals alike.
+Helmet-wearing is required by law, with a steep fine for failure to do so; on some smaller islands the rule is laxly enforced, on others random police roadblocks do a brisk business in citations, to foreigners and locals alike.

 Before riding off, always check the brakes and electrics; dealers often keep the front brakes far too loose, with the commendable intention of preventing you going over the handlebars.
-Make sure also that there's a kick-start as backup to the battery, since ignition switches commonly fail.
-If you break down on a scooter or motorcycle you're often responsible for returning the machine, although the better outlets offer a free retrieval service.
+Make sure also that there’s a kick-start as backup to the battery, since ignition switches commonly fail.

 Taxis

-Greek taxis are among the cheapest in the Mediterranean – so long as you get an honest driver who switches the meter on and doesn't use high-tech devices to doctor the reading.
-Use of the meter is mandatory within city or town limits, where Tariff 1 applies, while in rural areas or between midnight and 5am Tariff 2 is in effect.
+Greek taxis are among the cheapest in the Mediterranean – so long as you get an honest driver who switches the meter on and doesn’t use high-tech devices to doctor the reading.
+Use of the meter is mandatory within city or town limits, where Tariff 1 applies, while in rural areas or between midnight and 5am Tariff 2 is levied.
 On certain islands, set rates apply on specific fixed routes – these might only depart when full.
-Otherwise, throughout Greece the meter starts at €0.85, though the minimum fare is €1.75; baggage in the boot is charged at €0.35 per piece.
-Additionally, there are surcharges of €2 for leaving or entering an airport (€3 for Athens), and €0.80 for leaving a harbour area.
-If you summon a taxi by phone on spec, there's a €1.50 charge; the meter starts running from the moment the driver begins heading towards you.
+Baggage in the boot is charged a nominal fee per piece.
+Additionally, there are surcharges for leaving or entering an airport, and for leaving a harbour area.
+There’s an additional charge if you summon a taxi by phone and the meter starts running from the moment the driver begins heading towards you.
 All categories of supplemental charges must be set out on a card affixed to the dashboard.
-For a week or so before and after Orthodox Easter, and Christmas, a filodhórima or gratuity of about ten percent is levied.
+For a week or so before and after Orthodox Easter, and Christmas, a filodhórima (gratuity) of about ten percent is levied.

 By bike

-Cycling in Greece is not such hard going as you might imagine (except in summer), especially on one of the mountain bikes that are now the rule at rental outfits; they rarely cost more than €8 a day.
-You do, however, need steady nerves, as roads are generally narrow with no verges or bike lanes and Greek drivers are notoriously inconsiderate to cyclists.
+Cycling in Greece is not such hard going as you might imagine (except in summer), especially on one of the mountain bikes that are now the rule at rental outfits.
+You do, however, need steady nerves, as roads are generally narrow with no verges or bike lanes, and Greek drivers are notoriously inconsiderate to cyclists.

-If you have your own bike, consider taking it along by train or plane (it's free if within your 20–23kg international air allowance, but arrange it in writing with the airline beforehand to avoid huge charges at check-in).
-Once in Greece you can take a bike for free on most ferries, in the guard's van on most trains (for a small fee), and in the luggage bays of buses.
-Bring any small spare parts since specialist shops are rare.
+If you have your own bike, consider taking it along by train or plane (it’s free if within your 20–23kg international air allowance, but arrange it in writing with the airline beforehand to avoid huge charges at check-in).
+Once in Greece, you can take a bike for free on most ferries, in the guard’s van on most trains (for a small fee), and in the luggage bays of buses.
+Bring any small spare parts, since specialist shops are rare.

 Ready to travel and discover